Local App Access and URL redirection

 - The Firefox add-ons always redirect the URLs.

 When an add-on is installed, Firefox prompts to allow or prevent installing the add-on on a new tab page.
 Allow the add-on for the feature to work.

 - The Chrome add-on always redirects the final URL that is navigated, and not the entered URLs.

 The extensions have been installed externally.
 When you disable the extension, the URL redirection feature does not work in Chrome.
 If the URL redirection is required in Incognito mode, allow the extension to run in that mode in the browser settings.

 Configure local application behavior on logoff and disconnect

-If you do not follow the steps below to configure the settings, by default, local applications continue to run when a user logs off or disconnects from the virtual desktop.
+If you do not follow these steps to configure the settings, by default, local applications continue to run when a user logs off or disconnects from the virtual desktop.
 After reconnection, local applications are reintegrated if they are available on the virtual desktop.